Save the bluefin tuna

 The prospect of an overfished ocean is a truly scary thing and could be a reality.
 What we once thought was an inexhaustible resource has fallen to the overconsumption and greed that unfortunately isn’t too uncommon for humans.
 The oceans are being abused, and everything from sharks and sea turtles to dolphins and humans will feel the effects.
 However, possibly the worst effects can be seen in current bluefin tuna overfishing practices.

 Similar to lobster, tuna was once seen as a poor man’s food.
 All that changed commercial fishing techniques started in the early 1960’s and the blue tuna decline began.
-Today, with tuna netting up to one million dollars, it is certainly not for the impoverished anymore and has turned into a huge business.
+Today, with tuna netting up to one million dollars per fish, it is certainly not for the impoverished anymore and has turned into a huge business.

 IUU (Illegal, unreported and unregulated) fishing techniques are on the rise.
 It is difficult to have exact figures (since it is unreported) but it is estimated that it costs legal fisheries 10-23.5 billion USD annually.
 With tuna as an endangered species, CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) has the ability to stop these illegal practices.
 Their efforts stopped before they began after being met with strong lobbying from Japan, the biggest consumer of sushi.